hashemelezabi/old_site/index.md

 I'm Hashem -- thanks for visiting my website.
 I'm a student at Stanford University majoring in Computer Science with a minor in Mathematics.
 I'm interested in algorithms, machine learning, and computer systems.
 Here's [my resume](assets/docs/resume.pdf).

 I've worked on projects in areas ranging from machine learning and data mining to parallel computing and web development, in both research and industry settings.
-Check out some of my [projects](/projects), or take a look at my [blog](/blog)!
+I'm always looking for opportunities to work on challenging and impactful problems!

 <hr class="slender" width="70%" style="margin-top: 2%; margin-left: 7%">